 This enables the watch to be easily read in a number of circumstances including under water and in total darkness.
 And the luminescence of the watch is not predicated on it “charging” in the sunlight, absorbing natural radiation to re-release, because it has its own radiation source.

 The watch also has other features that a police officer may find useful, such as an easy to spot date display at the 3 o’clock position and large Arabic numerals for easy reading, and a unidirectional rotating bezel.

 It is waterproof to 200 meters (660 feet, 20 BAR) so it is safe for swimming and diving despite the screw-on case back (which is sealed with durable gaskets.
 The case of the watch is a unique carbon compound that is 44mm in diameter, making it both light and durable.

 The watch’s strap is a thick silicone rubber – comfortable strap for the wearer that can also stand up to some abuse.
 The crystal is a tough mineral compound to strike a balance between durability and affordability.

 If you’re in the market for a great watch that can stand up to some serious work and not let you down, then the Luminox Navy Seal Colormark is for you!
-And coming in at Check on Amazon, it’s an affordable option as well!
+And coming in at $174.99, it’s an affordable option as well!

 Arnold Schwarzenegger is an Austrian born actor, writer, body builder, and politician.
 He is most famous for his roles in the Terminator series, in which he played the titular Terminator, a machine sent back in time to kill the leader of a human uprising.